E-textiles: Fibretronics

 Just as in classical electronics, the construction of electronic capabilities on textile fibers requires the use of conducting and semi-conducting materials such as a conductive textile.
 There are a number of commercial fibers today that include metallic fibers mixed with textile fibers to form conducting fibers that can be woven or sewn.
 However, because both metals and classical semiconductors are stiff material, they are not very suitable for textile fiber applications, since fibers are subjected to much stretch and bending during use.

 Smart wearables are consumer-grade connected electronic devices that may be embedded into clothing.

 One of the most important issues of e-textiles is that the fibers should be washable.
 Electrical components would thus need to be insulated during washing to prevent damage.

-A new class of electronic materials that are more suitable for e-textiles is the class of organic electronics materials, because they can be conducting, as well as semiconducting, and designed as inks and plastics.
+The use of printed e-textiles, created using methods such as screen printing, offers much higher flexibility and comfort compared to textile fibers.
+A new class of electronic materials that can be printed is the class of organic electronics materials, which can be conducting, as well as semiconducting, and designed as inks and plastics.
+Graphene, in particular, has attracted considerable attention due to its excellent conductivity, among other attributes.
+However, since many of these materials are water-based, the use of protective coatings is essential to maintain conductivity and long-term stability.
+In addition, the mechanical stress of washing can degrade the ink and cause a loss of electrical performance if not protected.

+Researchers developed washable and durable magnetic field-sensing electronic textiles.
+These textiles integrate flexible magnetoresistive sensors within braided yarns, enabling touchless interaction through gestures.
+Potential applications include interactive clothing, virtual reality navigation, and safety monitoring in specialized garments.

 Some of the most advanced functions that have been demonstrated in the lab include: